Only 9,242 students earn a degree in Anthropology each year, which means it is ranked only 53rd out of 384 in appeal.

 Learn about the top ranked colleges and universities for Anthropology majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 It is hard to beat Columbia University in the City of New York if you want to pursue Anthropology as a major.
-Students from the anthropology program at Columbia University in the City of New York earn 30.6% above the standard college graduate with the same degree.
+Students who complete this degree state that they receive average early career earnings of $46,641 and mid-career earnings of $79,880.
 With over 20,000 students, this school is among the largest schools in the country.

 It is hard to beat University of California - Los Angeles if you wish to pursue Anthropology as a major.
-University of California - Los Angeles offers graduate degrees in anthropology for those interested in an advanced degree.
+Graduates of the anthropology program make an average of $37,010 in their early career salary and $64,463 in their mid-career salary.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

 University of California - Riverside is a great choice for students pursuing an Anthropology degree.
-Anthropology majors from University of California - Riverside receive an earnings boost of about 8.3% over the average earnings of anthropology majors.
+In addition to its bachelor's programs, University of California - Riverside offers graduate degrees in Anthropology.
 This school is one of the largest schools in California.